The Future of Reading

 Printed learning materials play a vital role in the future of education in Europe.

-The Stavanger Declaration is the final declaration of almost 200 scholars and scientists from the fields of reading, publishing and literacy, following 4 years of research about the impact of digitisation on reading practices.
-Some of the main findings of this research are:
+This hypothesis is supported by the Stavanger Declaration, the final declaration of more than 200 scholars from the fields of reading, publishing, and literacy.
+Following 4 years of research on the impact of digitalisation on reading practices, their findings include the following:

-• A meta-study of 54 studies with more than 170,000 participants demonstrates that comprehension of long-form informational text is stronger when reading on paper than on screens.
+• A meta-study of 54 studies including more than 170,000 participants demonstrates that comprehension of long-form informational text is stronger when reading on paper than on screens.

-• Digital environments also pose challenges.
-Readers are more likely to be overconfident about their comprehension abilities when reading digitally than when reading print, in particular when under time pressure, leading to more skimming and less concentration on reading matter.
+• Readers are more likely to be overconfident about their comprehension abilities when reading digitally than when reading print, especially when under time pressure, leading to more skimming and less concentration on reading matter.

 • Contrary to expectations about the behaviour of ‘digital natives’, such screen inferiority effects compared to paper have increased rather than decreased over time, regardless of age group and of prior experience with digital environments.